 Randolph J. Seiler

-Prior to joining the U.S. Attorney's Office in 1995, Mr. Seiler was in private practice in Mobridge, South Dakota, where he practiced criminal andcivil law.
-He also previously served as Campbell County Deputy States Attorney and Special Judge for the Cheyenne River Sioux Tribe.
+Prior to joining the U.S. Attorney's Office in 1995, Mr. Seiler was in private practice in Mobridge, South Dakota, where he practiced criminal and civil law.
+He was appointed by the South Dakota Supreme Court to the Board of Pardons and Paroles and also served on the State Board of Education.
+He was elected to three terms on the Mobridge School Board and also served as a Special Judge for the Cheyenne River Sioux Tribe.

 Most recently, Mr. Seiler served his community as a member of the Fort Pierre City Council.

 Mr. Seiler grew up in Herreid, South Dakota, served his country in the U.S. Air Force, which included a year-long tour in Vietnam, and graduated with honors from the University of South Dakota School of Law.
 He and his wife, Wanda, live in Fort Pierre, and have four grown children and two grandchildren.